-The selected organization shall provide a technical representative to develop a detailed document describing the combined environment of hardware and software component(s) that compose their contribution to Geo4NIEM.
-This item is mandatory for all organizations proposing to develop software components for Geo4NIEM to be installed at data provider or other host sites.
+The selected organization shall provide a technical representative to develop a detailed document describing the combined environment of hardware and software component(s) that compose their contribution to this Initiative.
+This item is mandatory for all organizations proposing to develop software components for this Initiative to be installed at a data provider or other host sites.